 Today’s technology means that you can use gamification, produce video-game-style sales coaching challenges, and create leaderboards that encourage friendly competition between individuals and teams.

 AI programs learn from the user, so they become increasingly tailored the more someone practices.
-When you use an AI-powered sales coaching program, you can provide truly personalized and customized training that matches each employee’s strengths and weaknesses
+When you use an AI sales training program, you can provide truly personalized and customized training that matches each employee’s strengths and weaknesses.

 AI also enables you to create a realistic sales scenario so that employees can practice their pitches and receive instant feedback.
 Coaching employees to confidence and fluency in their pitches is the most challenging aspect of sales training, but AI allows them to repeat their pitch over and over again until they meet your standards.

 Your remote sales coaching needs to pay more than just lip service to the word “remote.”
 Don’t assume that all your employees will sit at their desks in their home office to complete 2 hours of training, because that’s not very likely.
 Instead, make it possible for sales representatives to consume training in small chunks of time by dividing it into shorter modules, and/or ensuring that the program can remember where they left off and resume with a brief review.

 Similarly, your coaching programs need to be not just mobile-ready, but mobile-first.
 Enable sales employees to move seamlessly from one device to the next, and to access it on the bus, in the playground with their children, or in the bedroom while hiding from the rest of their family.